-22.8 Employees may participate, at their own expense, in the Washington State Deferred Compensation program, or such other deferred compensation plan as provided by the City, which shall be available through payroll deduction.
+Employees may participate, at their own expense, in the Washington State Deferred Compensation program, or such other deferred compensation plan as provided by the Employer, which shall be available through payroll deduction.

-22.9 Employees who have elected medical coverage through AWC Benefit Trust or Kaiser Permanente will be provided with the Employee Assistance Program.
+Employees who have elected medical coverage through AWC Benefit Trust or Kaiser Permanente will be provided with the Employee Assistance Program.
 The employer agrees to contribute (100%) of the cost of this insurance.

-22.10 Union members have the option of adding their domestic partner of the same or opposite sex and the domestic partner's eligible dependents, if any to their insurance coverage.
-The value of the benefits provided to an employee's domestic partner (and the domestic partner's eligible dependents, if any) is considered part of the employee's taxable income, unless the employee's domestic partner qualifies as a dependent under Section 125 of the Internal
+Union members have the option of adding their domestic partner of the same or opposite sex and the domestic partner's eligible dependents, if any to their insurance coverage.
+The value of the benefits provided to an employee's domestic partner (and the domestic partner's eligible dependents, if any) is considered part of the employee's taxable income, unless the employee's domestic partner qualifies as a dependent under Section 125 of the Internal Revenue Code.

-Revenue Code.
 The City of Washougal will treat the value of the benefits provided to the employee's domestic partner (and the domestic partner's eligible dependents, if any) as part of the employee's income and will withhold the taxes on the value of those benefits from the employee's paycheck.

-22.11 Based on the plan's eligibility requirements, the employee may, at his/her own cost, purchase through payroll deduction additional benefits as offered through AFLAC.
+Based on the plan's eligibility requirements, the employee may, at his/her own cost, purchase additional benefits as offered through supplemental insurance policies through payroll deduction.
 The employer agrees to deduct such costs from the employee through payroll deductions.

-22.12 Any changes imposed by the outside carriers of the medical, dental, and optical insurance plans offered, not within the City's control, shall be passed through to the employees and dependents covered.
+Any changes imposed by the outside carriers of the medical, dental, and optical insurance plans offered, not within the Employer's control, shall be passed through to the employees and dependents covered.

-22.13 The Employer agrees to continue to participate in the Public Employees Retirement System.
+The Employer agrees to continue to participate in the Public Employees Retirement System.

-22.14 Mandatory employee VEBA contributions: The City of Washougal and employees covered by this collective bargaining agreement, agree that an employee's compensation package will be changed such that eligible employees shall receive additional benefits in the form of HRA VEBA Plan contributions equal to 1%, which shall be contributed on a monthly basis, and each eligible employee's salary shall be reduced by an equal amount.
+Mandatory employee VEBA contributions: The City of Washougal and employees covered by this collective bargaining agreement, agree that an employee's compensation package will be changed such that eligible employees shall receive additional benefits in the form of HRA VEBA Plan contributions equal to one percent (1%), which shall be contributed monthly, and each eligible employee's salary shall be reduced by an equal amount.
 Such contributions shall be made on behalf of all employees defined as eligible and shall be considered and referred to as employer contributions.